 Project venue: the picturesque, small Black Sea coastal town of Sozopol, Bulgaria is a popular summer destination for tourists.

-The Nearest Air Terminals: Burgas airport (45 km), Varna airport (160 km).Don't forget checking the low cost flight options!
-If participants arrive at one of these airports, a transfer to Sozopol may be arranged by request (Please, specify this in your application form!).
-Individual or group transfers' price may vary depending on both distance and number of passengers from 20 to 100 EUR.
-Ask for details!
+The nearest air terminals: Burgas airport (45 km/28 mi), Varna airport (160 km/100 mi). don't forget to check the low-cost flight options!
+If participants arrive at one of these airports, a transfer to Sozopol may be arranged by request (please, specify this in your application form!).
+Transfers prices are:

 How to get there?
 Bus lines connect Sozopol with Burgas, Sofia (the Bulgarian capital) and Plovdiv.

-Accommodation: Accommodation is either at Dom Mladenovi guest house or at VMK Military Club, both of which have comfortable rooms with ensuite, with two to three beds, bathrooms with shower and WC, equipped with air-conditioning, refrigerators, TV and Internet.
-The hotels are located very close to the town beaches, the Old Town Quarter, the Archaeological Museum and within 15 min walking distance from the archaeological site.
-Wi-Fi is available on the first floor of the hotel.
-Staying an extra day costs 27 EUR.
-Single rooms are available upon request for an additional fee of 150 EUR per week.
+Accommodation: Accommodation is at VMK Military Club or nearby guest houses which have comfortable rooms with two to three beds, equipped with air-conditioning, refrigerators, TV.
+The hotel is located close to the town beaches, the Old Town Quarter, the Archaeological Museum and within 15 min walking distance from the archaeological site.
+Wi-Fi is available in the lobby area of the hotel.
+Staying an extra day costs 25 EUR.
+Single rooms are available upon request for an additional fee of 110 EUR per week.

 For those who prefer higher class accommodation, the BHFS would recommend to make reservations with the following hotels in Sozopol: Hotel Casa del Mare and Hotel Fiesta.
 All participants who organize and pay extra for their own accommodation will receive a discount of 75 EUR (per week) off the admission fee.

-Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!
+Participants must pay on their own for extra days and for single room accommodation!

-Free time: Guided visits of Sozopol and Nesebar (UNESCO World Heritage Site) including their archaeological museums will be organized for all field school participants.
-Participants in session 3 and the two project sessions (1&2) will visit also the natural megalithic and archaeological site of Begliktash.
-The above mentioned trips are covered by the admission fee.
-During the summer Sozopol offers a lot of opportunities for sports and entertainment.
+Free time: During the summer, Sozopol offers a lot of opportunities for sports and entertainment.
 Possible leisure activities during the siesta and days off in and around Sozopol are: swimming, sunbathing, beach sports including surfing, visiting local beaches and tourist (natural and heritage) sites, scuba diving, fishing, sailing & boating, attending cultural events, seeing movies in an outdoor cinema or just shopping.